The Best Decaf Coffee Beans: reviews and buying tips

 |Koa Coffee Swiss Water Decaf||CHECK PRICE →|

-Our top pick comes from Volcanica Coffee, a company that specializes in providing some of the highest quality gourmet coffees in the world – and at some pretty incredible prices to boot!
-The company is a family-run affair that is focused on an overall quality experience, making personal trips to farms and ensuring that they’re providing the best treatment for everyone involved from the crop to your cup.
+Our top pick comes from Volcanica Coffee, a family-run company that specializes in providing some of the highest quality gourmet coffees – and at some pretty incredible prices to boot!
+Volcanica is focused on exceptional quality, making frequent personal trips to farms and ensuring that they’re providing the best treatment for everyone involved from the crop to your cup.

 Their beans are sourced from the best growing regions around the world, particularly those defined by rich, volcanic growing soil, and usually at fairly high altitudes – both of these factors being renowned for yielding incredibly high-quality beans.

-However, there is one option that simply stands out from the rest: their Volcanica Decaf House Blend.
-This coffee is an “exquisite” blend of beans from both Central and South America.
-Medium roasted when you place your order to ensure optimal freshness, these beans deliver a cuppa that has a very full, rich body and is defined by its strong and bold – while simultaneously sweet – flavor profile.
+This Volcanica Decaf House Blend is an exquisite blend of Central and South America beans.
+Medium roasted after you’ve placed your order to ensure optimal freshness, these beans deliver a cup of coffee that has a very full, rich body and is defined by its strong and bold – while simultaneously sweet – flavor profile.

 The bulk of these beans are gathered from wild coffee trees, and it shows.
 Dry processed and medium roasted, a cup of Ethiopian Yirgacheffe Decaf is medium-bodied, deeply complex, sweet and fruity, and brings an ever-so-slightly bitter element to the table.
 Flavors include hints of strawberry, chocolate, cedar, lavender, and a “spirits-tinged finish.”

-True to the Volcanica Coffee business model, the beans are both Swiss Water Processed and roasted after you place your order, ensuring that they come to your door as fresh and flavorful as possible.
+True to their business model, the beans are both Swiss Water Processed and roasted after you place your order, ensuring that they come to your door as fresh and flavorful as possible.

-This single origin, wet-processed coffee is grown high up in volcanic soil on the slopes of the Andes Mountains.
-From its smooth body and medium acidity and finish to its fruity and floral aroma and nutty overtones, this coffee is a great way to end the day.
-It’s relaxed and yet full of life all at the same time.
+Hailing from one of the hotbeds of South American coffee, this single origin, wet-processed coffee is grown high up in volcanic soil on the slopes of the Andes Mountains in Colombia.
+From its smooth body and medium acidity and finish to its fruity and floral aroma and nutty overtones, this cup is relaxed and yet full of life all at the same time.